-• A person who has prior service as either a local or state police officer between January and July 2019 is under an obligation to complete the 2019 in-service training even if they do not transfer or move to active status with a Sheriff's Office until July 1st or later.
+• A person who has prior service as either a local or state police officer between January and July 2020 is under an obligation to complete the 2020 in-service training even if they do not transfer or move to active status with a Sheriff's Office until July 1st or later.

 This also applies if an individual was active status with a Sheriff's Office or Telecommunication Agency and transfers or is made active with another Sheriff's Office or Telecommunication Agency.
-The obligation to complete in-service training follows the individuals as they move from one agency to another.
+The obligation to complete in-service training follows officers as they move from one agency to another.

 - Make certain you are using Commission certified instructors as several instructors have failed to renew their certifications, resulting in many individuals having to repeat training.
-See FAQ 8 and 14. - Effective July 1, 2015, Sheriffs' Standards Commission no longer allows instructors to use "stamped/electronic" signatures on the F-9A. - In-Service Firearms Training and Qualification yields 4 credits for 2019.
-If additional firearms training is to be used as a choice topic then that lesson plan must be provided with your F-2100 report and kept on file by your agency.
+See FAQ 8 and 14. - The Sheriffs' Standards Commission does not allow the use of "stamped/electronic" signatures on the F-9A. - In-Service Firearms Training and Qualification yields 4 credits for 2020.
+If additional firearms training is to be used as a choice topic then that separate lesson plan must be provided with your F-2100 report and kept on file by your agency.